H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 # Thurmond Evidence Boundary

-Thurmond remains a **future federal-phase implementation opportunity**.
+Thurmond remains a **future federal-phase implementation opportunity** within the New River Gorge Safety & Heritage Mesh Pilot portfolio.

+Evidence concerning Thurmond may come from several different sources and therefore must retain its own status and provenance.

-Existing support, planning, research, grant-development materials, or letters concerning Thurmond may demonstrate:
+Existing support, planning, research, independent analysis, grant-development materials, correspondence, or letters concerning Thurmond may demonstrate:

 * interest;
 * partnership development;
 * project relevance;
-* planning history; or
+* planning history;
+* independent professional analysis;
+* identified economic or preservation questions;
+* support for continued investigation; or
-* support for continued development.
+* support for continued project development.

 They do not, by themselves, demonstrate: